TheCreateGM/optimize-macos/README.md

 1. **Permission Denied**: Ensure you have administrator privileges
 2. **Script Won't Run**: Check file permissions with `ls -la optimacos.sh`
 3. **Operations Fail**: Some operations may fail on newer macOS versions due to system restrictions
+4. **Verbose Mode**: Run with `--verbose` to see detailed command output for debugging
+5. **Individual Functions**: Run specific functions using execution mode 3 to isolate issues
+6. **Command Timeouts**: Some operations may time out on slower systems - increase timeout values in script if needed

 ## 🔍 Common Issues Fixed